 The computers are rarely found in working condition.
 As they become obsolete and not useful, people either trash them or keep them for sentimental reasons usually in improper places, like: attics, basements, garages, etc. This places can be too humid, to hot or to cold for the computers to be stored on the long term.
 The plastic yellows if sun reaches, it cracks if its kept in cold temperatures, the capacitors leak, corrosion will eat it slowly and the worst scenario, leaking batteries.

-Some restoration projects last more than 1 year because of some parts are just not easy to be found.
-I am always on the lookout for computers and parts on eBay, local sale sites, flea markets and recycling units.
+Some restoration projects last several years because some parts are just not easy to be found.
+I am always on the lookout for computers and parts on eBay, local sale sites, flea markets and recycling centers.